byrn-baker/Ansible-Workshop/section10-jinja_templates.md

 {% endraw %}

 - pod_l3_switch: In our pods network design we have 7 types of interfaces that will be considered for configuration on a layer 3 (core) switch.
 In my template I evaluate the data coming from Nautobot in the below order.
 Again using the interface Labels in Nautobot to tell my templates the type of interface it should be (access, trunk, or layer3).
-  1. Access interface:  if the port is has a label of access and enabled, then configure it as an access port.
+  1. Access interface:  if the port is has a label of access and enabled, and has GigabitEthernet in the interface name, then configure it as an access port.
-  2. Trunk interface: else, if the port is has a label of trunk and is enabled, then configure it as a trunk port.
+  2. Trunk interface: else, if the port is has a label of trunk and is enabled, and has GigabitEthernet in the interface name, then configure it as a trunk port.
+We are also looking for if the interface is a part of a port channel.
+Nautobot lists this in the query under the interface as ```lag["name"]```.
-     For allowed VLANs on trunks ports, we do not want to loop through each one because we will not be able to cleanly place them in the format cisco required (switch trunk allowed vlan 1,4,6).
-Instead, we need to join these different VLANs to match the correct cli structure.
-What is cool with Jinja is you can do this with a join statement and pulling a specific attribute from the list of tagged VLANs in the nautobot query.
+  3. Port-Channel Trunk interface: else, if the port is has a label of trunk and is enabled, and has Port-Channel in the interface name, then configure it as a trunk port.
+  4. Layer3 physical interface: else, if the port has a label of layer3 and enabled, and has GigabitEthernet in the interface name, then configure it as a none switchport.
+We are also elvaluating if the interface should be a part of the OSPF instance, as well we are looking for ACLs, ip helpers, and vrrp details.
+  5. Layer3 vlan interface: else, if the port has a label of layer3 and enabled, and has vlan in the interface name, then configure it as a none switchport.
+We are also elvaluating if the interface should be a part of the OSPF instance, as well we are looking for ACLs, ip helpers, and vrrp details.
-  3. Management interface: else, if the port has a label mgmt, then configure it as a management port.
+  6. Management interface: else, if the port has a label mgmt, then configure it as a management port.
-     Nothing special here, just including the port in the MGMT vrf and supplying it with an IP address.
-  4. Not used interface: else, if nothing matches above, then configure the put as an unused port and shut it down.
+  7. Not used interface: else, if nothing matches above, then configure the put as an unused port and shut it down.

 {% raw %}
 ```